nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 ![](../img/Pasted%20image%2020251017173451.png)

 #### Virtural Machines
-*Emulation*: the host operating system sumulates virtual interfaces that the guest operating system interacts with
+*Emulation*: the host operating system simulates virtual interfaces that the guest operating system interacts with

 *Virtualization*: the virtual interfaces within the VM must be matched with the actual hardware on the host machine